Skip to content

 Seni Ukir Kelas Dunia dari suku Asmat - OSCARLIVING

-The Asmat tribe is a tribe originating from Papua.
+The Asmat tribe is a tribe that originates from Papua.
 The Asmat tribe is known for its unique wood carvings.
-The Asmat population is divided into two, namely those who live on the coast and those who live inland.
-The lifestyle, way of thinking, social structure and daily life of the two categories of Asmat tribe are very different.
-For livelihoods, for example, the Asmat tribe in the interior usually work as hunters and garden farmers, while those who live on the coast prefer to be fishermen.
+The population of the Asmat tribe is divided into two, namely those who live on the coast and those who live in the interior.
+The lifestyle, way of thinking, social structure, and daily life of these two categories of the Asmat tribe are very different.
+For example, in terms of livelihood, the Asmat tribe in the interior usually works as hunters and garden farmers, while those who live on the coast prefer to become fishermen.

-The Asmat tribe is spread from the coast of the Arafuru Sea to the Jayawijaya Mountains.
-Overall, they occupy the Asmat Regency area, overseeing 7 sub-districts.
-The vast area of Asmat Regency means that the distance between villages and sub-districts is very far.
-Not to mention the swampy contour of the land, meaning that traveling between other villages can take 1-2 hours on foot.
+The Asmat tribe is spread from the shores of the Arafura Sea to the Jayawijaya Mountains.
+Overall, they occupy the Asmat Regency area, which encompasses 7 sub-districts.
+The vastness of the Asmat Regency makes the distance between villages or between villages and sub-districts very far.
+Not to mention the swampy terrain, which can make travel between other villages take 1-2 hours on foot.

-For the Asmat tribe, the traditions of carving, weaving, singing and dancing are their life.
-For those who do not have these skills it means death.
+For the Asmat tribe, the traditions of carving, weaving, singing, and dancing are their way of life.
+For those who do not possess these skills, it means death.

-The Asmat tribe believes that their knowledge and carving skills come from an ancestor named Fumiripitsy, a carving expert.
-Fumiripitsy has created a very beautiful tifa, which he named Eme and statues called Mbis.
+The Asmat tribe believes that their carving knowledge and skills come from an ancestor named Fumiripitsy, a master carver.
+Fumiripitsy created a very beautiful tifa, which he named Eme, as well as statues named Mbis.

-The Asmat tribe became familiar with iron when Lorentz's expedition in 1907 crossed the rivers around Asmat in an attempt to reach the snowy peak of Jayawijaya.
-They made contact with the Asmat tribe and bartered iron knives, iron axes, food cans for special Asmat sculpture products.
+The Asmat tribe began to know iron when the Lorentz expedition in 1907 passed through the rivers around Asmat in an effort to reach the snow-capped peak of Jayawijaya.
+They made contact with the Asmat tribe and bartered iron knives, iron axes, and food cans for the special carved art products of the Asmat.

-It seems that iron objects, a new item for the Asmat tribe, are objects that they are not satisfied with.
-Moreover, they felt that with these iron objects, the process of carving wood was easier, compared to using cassowary bone chisels.
-This penchant for iron objects was reported in Dutch newspapers in 1930, stating that a fleet of Asmat people armed with bows, arrows and spears attacked a village on the Mimika border.
+It turns out that iron objects, new items for the Asmat Tribe, have become something they endlessly adore.
+Moreover, they feel that with these iron objects, the process of carving wood becomes easier compared to using cassowary bone chisels.
+This fondness for iron objects was once reported in a Dutch newspaper in 1930, mentioning that an armada of Asmat people armed with bows, arrows, and spears attacked a village on the border of Mimika.

-The art of the Asmat tribe is known for having a distinctive carving tradition that is famous abroad.
-Even the famous European artist, Pablo Picasso, during his lifetime admired this carving art.
+The Asmat tribe is known for its distinctive carving art tradition, which is famous even internationally.
+Even the famous European artist, Pablo Picasso, admired this carving art during his lifetime.

-Asmat carvings are a medium of connection between life in the world and life in the spirit world.
-Through the art of carving, the Asmat tribe remains connected to their ancestors.
-All kinds of carvings are made together, starting from paddles, shields, tifas, bows and so on which are then given names according to the person who has just died.
-The name is given to remind them of the deceased.
+Asmat carvings serve as a medium connecting life in the world with the life of the spirit world.
+Through the carving art, the Asmat tribe remains connected to their ancestors.
+All types of carvings are made together, starting from paddles, shields, tifa, bows, and so on, which are then named after the recently deceased.
+The naming is meant to remind them of the deceased.

-Almost all Asmat carvings are done by men.
-Their crafts or carvings are generally used for ritual purposes but there are also some that are not used for that purpose.
-Each craftsman or carver has his own characteristics, specifically the carvings required for ritual needs have very clear differences.
+Almost all Asmat carvings are made by men.
+Their crafts or carvings are generally used for ritual purposes, but some are not used for that purpose.
+Each craftsman or carver has their own characteristics, especially regarding the carvings needed for ritual purposes, which have very clear differences.

-During its development, many carvers from the Asmat tribe not only carved to actualize their lives, but also for economic reasons.
-And now this masterpiece has become a much sought after commodity.
+In its development, many carvers from the Asmat tribe not only carve to actualize life but also for economic reasons.
+And now that masterpiece has become a highly sought-after commodity.

-Asmat carvings have distinctive characteristics that differentiate them from carvings from other regions.
-The neat workmanship and intricate carving details are the reasons why Asmat carvings are famous throughout the world and are sought after by art fans.
+Asmat carvings have distinctive characteristics that set them apart from carvings from other regions.
+The neat workmanship and intricate details of the carvings are the reasons why Asmat carvings are renowned all over the world and are highly sought after by art enthusiasts.

-Motifs related to nature, living creatures and daily life activities are often found in Asmat carvings.
-Common patterns include bats, birds of paradise and fish.
-While the forms of activity that are usually expressed are humans fighting, hunting or fishing, it is not uncommon for them to reflect the life activities of their Asmat ancestors.
-What is certain is that these motifs and forms have never been separated from the lives of the Asmat tribe themselves.
+Motifs related to nature, living creatures, and daily life activities are commonly found in Asmat carvings.
+Common patterns include bats, birds of paradise, and fish.
+Meanwhile, the forms of activities typically depicted are humans engaged in war, hunting, or fishing; they often also create reflections of the life activities of the Asmat ancestors.
+Certainly, these motifs and forms are never separate from the life of the Asmat tribe itself.

 #OSCARLIVING #OLIV #BELANJAFURNITUREJADIMUDAH #FURNITUREJAKARTA #INDONESIABAIK #CARIFURNITURE #FURNITUREKANTOR #PUSATFURNITUREKANTOR #KURSIKANTOR #budayaindonesia #indonesia #asmat #papua #agats #ukiranasmat #tradisi #sukuasmat #keberagaman